usaid-cs/yesterday-i-learned/random.md

 1. "Geniuses quote themselves." - Brian Lai, 2000s
 1. C++ is the [most popular "hard compiled" language](https://blog.golang.org/8years) on GitHub, and three times the number of people would rather write TypeScript than Objective 💩.
 1. The tie clip goes between the third and fourth button of the shirt, and should never be longer than 3/4 of the tie's width.
-1. There's [an entire blog about a woman eating bugs](https://edibug.wordpress.com/nutritional-info/).
-Nutritious, but crap is it disgusting.
 1. Mr.T (Tureaud) was a wrestler.
 1. *Two* fast elevators/lifts go a long way when searching for an apartment.
 Also, don't rent the apartment next to the garbage/rubbish chute.
 Even if it doesn't smell, you'll hear things tumbling down it every other minute.
 1. Mariah Carey is half black, not incredibly tanned.